Texas Senate OKs Gay Marriage Recusal Bill

 SB 522 would change the Texas Family Code by allowing a “certifying official” to issue a marriage license when a county clerk has notified the commissioners court of a “sincerely held religious belief” that prevents the clerk from issuing such a license.

 Certifying officials may include a deputy clerk, a judge or magistrate who is willing and available to certify an application for a marriage license, administer the oath and issue the license.
-If enough certifying officials available are not, the commissioners court may designate one or more county employees or contract with others to provide marriage license services.
+If enough certifying officials are not available, the commissioners court may designate one or more county employees or contract with others to provide marriage license services.

 The bill says officials who recuse themselves from conducting a marriage ceremony will not be subject to any administrative or civil penalties by the state.